 Writer(s): John Stephens/ Toby Gad (see lyrics here)

-The song took 30 weeks to hit the top of the pop charts, the third-longest climb to the top.
+“All of Me” took 30 weeks to hit the top of the pop charts, the third-longest climb to the top after Los Del Rio’s “Macarena” and Lonestar’s “Amazed.”
 A major factor was Legend’s performance of the song at the Grammys in January 2014.
 As Legend told Billboard, “By all rights, I shouldn’t have gotten that slot to perform by myself…but producer Ken Ehrlich believed in the song and thought it was special enough to deserve its own slot.”
 SF

 Resources and Related Links: